How Sampling Impacts the Robustness of Stochastic Neural Networks: Introduction

-Therefore, another line of research focuses on formulating robustness guarantees for DNNs.
-These often specify the radius of a ball around input points in which perturbations do not lead to a label change \citep{hein_formal_gurantees}.
-The maximal radius corresponds to the distance of the input point to the nearest decision boundary, which on the other hand is equal to the length of the smallest perturbation vector that leads to a misclassification.
-Such a robustness analysis assumes that the decision boundaries are fixed and that the attacker is able to estimate (at least approximately) the direction of this minimal perturbation vector, which is a reasonable assumption for deterministic networks but usually does not hold for stochastic neural networks (SNNs).
+Since the discovery of adversarial examples~\citep{biggio_adv_att, intruding_Szegedy}, a significant amount of research was dedicated to hinder attacks~\citep[e.g.][]{ madry2018towards,papernot_distillation, trades}, to enhance attack strategies~\citep[e.g.][]{ obfuscated_grad, survey_adv_vision, carlini_bypassing, obscurity_robustness} or to derive ways to certify model robustness~\citep[e.g.][]{cohen2019certified, lecuyer2019certified}.
+Robustness guarantees often specify an $\epsilon$-ball around input points in which perturbations do not lead to a label change \citep{hein_formal_gurantees, Croce2020Provable}.
+The maximal possible radius of such an $\epsilon$-ball corresponds to the distance of the input point to the nearest decision boundary, which on the other hand is equal to the length of the smallest perturbation vector that leads to a misclassification (c.f. figure~\ref{fig:decision_boundaries}a)).
+Such a robustness analysis assumes that the decision boundaries are fixed and that the attacker is able to estimate (at least approximately) this minimal perturbation vector, which is a reasonable assumption for deterministic networks but usually does not hold for stochastic neural networks (SNNs).